How to get a Complete and Accurate Modular Home Price

-A modular dealer who cranks up the sales volume in an attempt to compensate for miniscule profit margins may not be able to afford support staff.
-And a modular dealer without a support staff will quickly become overextended in trying to help multiple customers.
-Perhaps more importantly, this kind of modular dealer may not have the financial resources to help a customer with an expensive warranty problem.
+A modular dealer who cranks up the sales volume in an attempt to compensate for minuscule profit margins may not be able to afford support staff.
+A dealer without a support staff will quickly become overextended in trying to help multiple customers.
+Perhaps more importantly, this kind of dealer may not have the financial resources to help a customer with an expensive warranty problem.
 If he has a financial setback, he may not have the cash reserves to remain in business.
-Customers should be cautious about giving a deposit to a modular dealer who is in danger of going out of business.
+Customers should be cautious about giving a deposit to a dealer who is in danger of going out of business.

 How to get Complete, Accurate and Detailed Estimates for your Modular Contracting Work